Harryqu123/meta_confidence/README.md

 ## Acknowledgements
 As mentioned above, this project is based on [ConfidNet](https://github.com/valeoai/ConfidNet).
 We thank the authors of ConfidNet for releasing the codes.
-Besides, we also thank the authors of the package [learn2learn](https://github.com/learnables/learn2learn).
+Besides, we also thank the authors of the package [learn2learn](https://github.com/learnables/learn2learn) and the authors of [Steep Slope Loss](https://github.com/luoyan407/predict_trustworthiness_smallscale).